TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/lin_external.md

 # Steps to Run the Example

-- **Board Configuration**, change the SW9 to OFF mode, and change the SW10 to 1-2.
+- **Board Configuration**, change the SW9 to ON mode, and change the SW10 to 1-2.
 \imageStyle{lin_external_sw9_config.PNG,width:12.5%}
-\image html lin_external_sw9_config.PNG LIN SW9 set to OFF
+\image html lin_external_sw9_config.PNG LIN SW9 set to ON

 \imageStyle{lin_external_sw10_config.PNG,width:12.5%}
 \image html lin_external_sw10_config.PNG LIN SW10 connected in 1-2